 Be aware that this article contains spoilers from The Mandalorian.

 The Mandalorian is a TV series streamed for the first time, last year on Disney plus.
-It is supposed to take place after Star Wars film episode VI: The Return of the Jedi.
-It tells us how things were before the creation of the First Order and explains us more about what we saw in the sequels.
+It is supposed to take place after the Star Wars film Episode VI: The Return of the Jedi.
+It tells us how things were before the creation of the First Order and explains to us more about what we saw in the sequels.
 It is a bridge between The Return of the Jedi and The Force Awakens.

 “After the stories of Jango and Boba Fett, another warrior emerges in the Star Wars universe.
 “The Mandalorian” is set after the fall of the Empire and before the emergence of the First Order.
 We follow the travails of a lone gunfighter in the outer reaches of the galaxy, far from the authority of the New Republic”.Taken from Disney Plus website.

 From the description, we are sold a hero: “another warrior emerges in the Star Wars universe”.

 Usually, heroes and warriors are presented as powerful masculine characters.
 Tall, strong, showing no pain, and so many muscles.
 The character usually has the role to save or protect a woman.